hpc2n/sphinx-lesson-template/content/starpu.rst

         return 0;
     }

-Clearly this example is much more complicated that the corresponding OpenMP "Hello world" program:
+Clearly this example is much more complicated than the corresponding OpenMP "Hello world" program:

 .. code-block:: c
     :linenos: